Pelvic Floor Physical Therapy

 Helen Jones, PT, DPT, PRPC

-What to except from a Pelvic Floor Physical Therapist and sessions:
+What to except from a Pelvic Floor Physical Therapy Session

 If you don’t feel comfortable with a PFPT or the person is not fit for your needs, always seek out a second opinion.